amarcr77/mysql/README.md

 Inflection (Singular/plural conversion) - github.com/jinzhu/inflection v1.0.0

-License
+## License

-This project is licensed under the MIT License.
+This project is open source api project you can use it and modified it.